chinamike65/hugo-tuolesi/content/book3/book3en.md

 The result of not telling lies is that you will be trusted by everyone and praised by others, and you will be very kind.

 The consequences of lying is to sow discord.

 The more serious duplicity is in the monastery, when talking among the Sangha to instigate dissension, don't underestimate this verbal karma.
 This kind of karma is very easy to create, so be very careful.

 Others sow out the relationship between family members.

-For example, saying in front of the master, "Master, this disciple is not sincere and unbelieving in you..." to provoke the relationship between the master and the disciple.
+For example, saying in front of the master, "Master, this disciple is not sincere and unbelieving in you..." to poison the relationship between the master and the disciple.

-Then, he went to the disciple and said, "Your master doesn't care about you, it's not good for you..." to provoke the relationship between the disciple and the master.
+Then, he went to the disciple and said, "Your master doesn't care about you, it's not good for you..." to poison the relationship between the disciple and the master.

-The consequences of doing so will be tragic, it will lead to the betrayal of relatives and friends, and when you are old, you will be ignored, your own children will not be cared for, and you will die alone.
+The consequences of doing so will be tragic, it will lead to the betrayal of relatives and friends, and when you are old, you will be ignored, your own children will not take care of you, and you will die alone.

 You need to be very, very careful about this kind of sowing discord, and it is easy for lay people to create this kind of karma.

 The general level of lying is the words that are said between husband and wife and friends to sow discord.

-The retribution is to cause relatives and friends to stay away or to fight and discord.
+The retribution is to cause relatives and friends to stay away or to fight and quarrel.
 People around you cannot live in harmony and choose to live in places with uneven terrain.

 332

 The result of not talking twice is that you will have more and more friends, and you will be liked by more and more people.
 Everyone believes in whatever you say, and you will be respected by your family and subordinates, and it will be easy to achieve your career.

 The consequences of evil speech is to curse people.

 If you scold Buddhas, Bodhisattvas and teachers, the result in the next life will be going to hell.
 This is a very serious slander.

 If you scold your parents, it is also a huge karma, and there will be very painful consequences.